dave-br/mame/docs/source/debugger/index.rst

 future, new formats may be created as the need arises.
 The Simple format includes:

 * Full or relative paths to the source files input to the build tool
-* Mappings from file and line numbers to blocks of 16-bit addresses where the resulting instructions reside
+* Mappings from source file and line numbers to blocks of 16-bit addresses where the corresponding instructions reside
 * Mappings from symbol names to 16-bit addresses

     * These symbols can either be global or scoped